jakedrousseau/MyVCCSHackathon25/STEMreadme.txt

 Basic knowledge of the command line
 Steps to Self-Host
 1. Download the Project Files
-First, download all the project files from Replit.
-You can do this by:

-Clicking on the three dots (⋮) in the files panel Selecting "Download as ZIP"
 Extracting the ZIP file to a folder on your computer

 2. Install Dependencies
 Open a terminal or command prompt, navigate to the project folder, and run: